Growing Organic Carrots

 - Containers - Higher moisture levels in containers can lead to carrot rot.
 Avoid plastic containers for growing carrots.
 Unfinished Terra Cotta and clay pots are the best option because they allow the soil to breathe and dry quicker.
 Also be sure that your container is a few inches deeper than the expected length of your variety of carrot.

-When - For an early spring harvest of carrots, plant carrot seeds 2-3 weeks before your expected last frost.
+- When - For an early spring harvest of carrots, plant carrot seeds two to three weeks before your expected last frost.
 If you go by soil temperatures, allow the soil to reach 50F (10C) for optimal carrot seed germination.

 Carrots are one of the less demanding garden vegetables.
 Throughout their entire growth, carrots will prefer a moist soil that is allowed to dry slightly.
 Over watered soil can hold in too much moisture and eventually lead to carrot rot.
 Depending on your climate, humidity and container size, you should water your carrots 1-3 times weekly.
 To be sure you should water, stick your index finger in the soil.
 If you reach the middle knuckle and can't feel moisture, then it's time to water!